 Jennifer Casson has been competing on the Canadian Senior National Rowing Team since 2017.
-As she prepares for the Tokyo 2020 Olympic Games, she reflects on how Kingston simply caters itself to water and wind athletes.
+As she prepared for the Tokyo 2020 Olympic Games, she reflected on how Kingston simply caters itself to water and wind athletes.
 “Kingston has always sort of hit way above its belt as far as athletes that have come from Kingston.
 I don’t know if it’s something in the water – I’m inclined to believe that.
 It’s just such an active, little town and everyone’s always doing something on the water.
 You’re surrounded by three bodies of water.”

 Credit: Dwayne Brown Studio

 Even in a country like Canada, home to the most lakes in the world, Kingston still stands out as a superior spot for sailing and rowing.
 We spoke with John Curtis, a 16-year veteran of the Canadian sailing team who represented Canada in sailing at the 2004 Athens Olympic Games in the Tornado class.
 He has several accolades at the international level and is also the President of Wind Athletes Canada, an organization that provides financial and logistical support for aspiring Olympic sailors.

 “Kingston is a great place to sail.
 There’s a whole bunch of factors and they all sort of come together in Kingston.
 I have sailed the world, so when I say Kingston is one of my favourite places, I would say it is my favourite place to sail.
 First of all, we typically have some sailable wind every day.
 In the summer, we often have relatively strong winds in a fairly reliable pattern.”